Benefits of Fluoride Treatments

 - An Eating disorder

 Just like any other medicine, too much fluoride can cause negative complications to your teeth and oral health.
 Talking to your dentist about any cavity high-risk possibilities will help your dentist with your fluoride intake and will help get you the best treatment.

 Fluoride penetrates and becomes part of the enamel matrix making it more resistant to acid attacks.

-Fluoride also helps the body use more minerals, like calcium, to repair weakened tooth enamel.
-Activating other minerals, like calcium, can help eliminate cavity-causing bacterias.
 When fluoride and calcium are used together they have great benefits, such as:

-- They reduce the risk of cavities
+- Reduces the risk of cavities

-- They slow the growth of cavities
+- Slows the growth of cavities